pavantocemca40/EKS-Terraform/README.md

 # EKS-with-jenkins

-Deploy EKS cluster using Jenkins with Terraform as IAC
+End to End implementation of DevOps project using tools like Jenkins, Docker, Terraform